DhanushManickam/ktt_intern/Learning/SQL/DBMS/Leetcodequestion.md

 --Insert values to the table
 insert into activity550 VALUES (1, 2, '2016-03-01', 5), (1, 2, '2016-03-02', 6), (2, 3, '2017-06-25', 1), (3, 1, '2016-03-02', 0), (3, 4, '2018-07-03', 5);
---Query to retrive the data based on question
 --Query to retrive the data based on question with firstevent as (select * , row_number() over (partition by player_id order by event_date) as rownum from activity550), player as (select count(distinct a.player_id) from firstevent a inner join firstevent b using (player_id) where a.event_date + interval '1day' = b.event_date and a.rownum in (1,2)) select round((select * from player)*1.0/count(distinct player_id) ,2)as fraction from activity550;
 -- Another method
---Query to retrive the data based on question
 --Query to retrive the data based on question
  SELECT round(COUNT(p.player_id)::numeric/(SELECT COUNT(DISTINCT a.player_id) FROM activity550 a),2) fraction FROM activity550 p WHERE (p.player_id, p.event_date - 1) IN  (SELECT player_id, MIN(event_date) first_login FROM activity550 GROUP BY player_id);
 ```